 Although to Rover fans, the Roewe 750 looks closely based on the 2004 facelift model, in many ways, this is the new car that would have appeared in your local MGR showrooms in 2007 – and it raises an interesting question about the continued appeal of the 75/ZT range.
 For sure the interior looks a better place to sit, and the styling has more of an air of modernity about it, but would this update have been enough to keep the car fresh in the minds of buyers until 2010-2011?

 Perhaps this didn’t matter at all – especially if the early reactions from potential Chinese buyers were anything to go by, as they were largely positive – and, in the spirit of Anglo-Chinese relations, perhaps this was all that really mattered.
-Either way, the Roewe 750 is a sad monument to what might have been for MG Rover – and a pointer at what could have been achieved by the joint venture had the climate been more favourable.
+Either way, the Roewe 750 remained in production in facelifted form until 2016, and is a sad monument to what might have been for MG Rover – and a pointer to what could have been achieved by the proposed JVC had the climate been more favourable.